toeverything/AFFiNE-docs-archive/developer-docs/architecture/collaboration-jwst.md

 # 💎 Collaboration (JWST)

-JWST is a set of collaborative backend and database implemented based on CRDTs.
+JWST is our collaborative backend and database which is implemented based on CRDT.

-It is the core to resolve conflicts between the duplication of data and manage the databases so that real-time collaboration and local-first storage is possible.
-It supports local storage and serve-side storage.

-The support for decentralized storage will be supported soon.
+This component is critically in resolving conflicts between the duplication of data and managing the databases so that real-time collaboration and local-first storage is possible.
+With support for decentralized storage coming soon.

-We will also adding more general-purposed-friendly APIs so that JWST can be used for other projects aside from Affine, too.
+We will also adding more general-purposed-friendly APIs so that JWST can be utilized in other projects and is more developer friendly.